 - When you choose natural gas appliances, you’re helping to minimize your impact on the environment by reducing carbon emissions.

 Natural Gas Line Issues

-While natural gas is more environmental friendly and energy efficient than electricity, as a homeowner you must always be on the lookout for natural gas line issues that can arise.
+While natural gas is more environmentally friendly and energy-efficient than electricity, as a homeowner you must always be on the lookout for natural gas line issues that can arise.

 Although natural gas is considered quite safe, if there is a problem in a natural gas line due to a faulty installation, a natural disaster, or even the passage of time, natural gas leaks can develop.
 Homeowners and landlords cannot ignore natural gas leaks as they can lead to health problems for the inhabitants and pets, serious injuries and fire hazards.

 By itself, natural gas is unnoticeable because it has no odor or color, but this can be deadly because inhaling natural gas is very harmful to our health.
 In order to eliminate this threat, utility companies (natural gas suppliers) have added a scent that contains sulfur to the gas, causing the gas to smell like rotten eggs.
 This way, people can smell it when they have a natural gas leak.

 If you detect the smell of rotten eggs in your home, you want to look for the source of the leak.
 Once you locate the leak, you have to turn off the main valve so it can be repaired.

 If you are unable to locate the source of the leak, or if you’re not properly trained on fixing it yourself, please immediately contact Excalibur Plumbing for professional assistance.

 If you delay in taking care of the gas leak and your household is exposed to high amounts of gas, it can deprive household members of vital oxygen, which can cause chest pain and lead to sudden death by means of asphyxia.